 - Voluntary separation (honorable discharge) – You may be moved to your home of record (or an equal or lesser distance) within 180 days of your separation date.
 If you choose a destination of greater distance, you will be obligated to pay the additional costs.

 - General discharge (under honorable conditions) – You may be moved to your home of record (or an equal or lesser distance) within 180 days of your separation.

 If you or another veteran is without a home or facing eviction or foreclosure while transitioning out of military service, the Department of Veterans Affairs may be able to help.
-Make the call to 877-4AID-VET (877-424-3838), or chat with them online to be connected to the homelessness prevention resources department.
+For more information, call 877-4AID-VET, or visit the VA Veterans Experiencing Homelessness webpage.